What Causes Tinnitus and How to Reduce It

 Understanding tinnitus: what it is and how it presents

 Tinnitus is the perception of sound, like ringing, buzzing, or hissing, when no external source exists.
-It can arise from changes in the ear, the auditory nerve, brain processing, or blood flow, and learning about these drivers helps you focus on practical steps, What Causes Tinnitus and How to Reduce It.
+It can arise from changes in the ear, the auditory nerve, brain processing, or blood flow, and learning about these drivers helps you focus on practical steps to reduce tinnitus.

 Subjective vs. objective tinnitus

 Subjective tinnitus is heard only by the person affected and is far more common, while objective tinnitus can sometimes be detected by a clinician with a stethoscope or microphone.
-Differentiating them steers testing and treatment choices, and pinpointing this difference supports efforts to answer What Causes Tinnitus and How to Reduce It.
+Differentiating them steers testing and treatment choices, and pinpointing this difference helps guide appropriate testing and treatment.

 Pulsatile, tonal, and whooshing types